iroshanvidanage/sre-lab-terraform/README.md

 - Built-in Functions :- which are already defined in the framework itself.
 - Can be used to farious functions to be executed within the Terraform code.
 - Terraform doesn't support user defined functions.

+## Local Values

+- Locals are used to centrally store common data.
+- In a sense similar to variables, but can do more in locals.
+- But in locals can add expressions, which allows you to compute values dynamically.